jbakse/comb_script/notes/sketching.md

 ## CombScript Goals

 -   **Parametric**

-    Because shapes in CombScript can be positioned relative to the bounds of their parents, it is possible to make designs that flex when dimensions change.
+Shapes are positioned relative parent and reposition when dimensions change.
 Variables can be used to make customizable designs.

 -   **Expressive**

-    Positions can be described in multiple ways allowing more natural expression.
-For example you can specify that a circle is 10 units from the right side of its container and vertically centered, rather than expressing its global coordinates.
+Positions are described more naturally.
+You can specify that a circle is 10 units from the right side of its container, rather than using global coordinates.

 -   **Declarative**
 CombScript is more like HTML than JavaScript.
 Ideally, your document describes your design, not the steps required to make it.

 -   **Unstyled**
 Shapes in CombScript represent only the path data and don't have their own style properties like fill-color, stroke-color, or stroke-width.
-CombScript is primarily designed for designs that describe paths for laser-cutters and plotters where such styles are not needed.

 -   **Render to SVG**
 Shape data can be exported as SVG using style templates.

 ---